 Proton exchange membranes are principally considered by proton conductivity (σ), thermal stability, and methanol permeability (P).
 PEM fuel cells use a solid polymer membrane (a thin plastic film) as the electrolyte.
 This polymer is permeable to protons when saturated with water, but it doesn’t conduct electrons.
 Proton Exchange Membrane Market is segmented, By Application, into Electric Vehicles, Car Charging Stations, Others.Proton Exchange Membrane Market is segmented, By Geographical Region, into U.S., Europe, Japan, China, India, and South East Asia.Proton Exchange Membrane Market Key Players include W. L. Gore & Associates, The Chemours Company, DuPontand Dongyue Group.

-Market Segment by Regions, this report splits Global into several key Region, with production, consumption, revenue, market share and growth rate of Proton Exchange Membrane in these regions, from 2011 to 2021 (forecast), like
+Geographically, this report is segmented into several key Regions, with production, consumption, revenue (million USD), market share and growth rate of Proton Exchange Membrane in these regions, from 2013 to 2025 (forecast), covering

 • North America